kmorcinek/dotnet-tools-settings/README.md

 Rules I need to investigate more: SA1614

 All rules that are not excluded here I would use for green field project and I would be changing to meet these rules in brown field project.
 But in brownfield sometimes allow to disable more rules "temporary", because obviously some of them require some time on fixing them.

+What is by default Enabled or Disabled: [StyleCopAnalyzers Status](https://github.com/kmorcinek/dotnet-tools-settings/blob/master/StyleCopDefault.ruleset)